Parenting toddlers is one of the hardest jobs! These tips including do’s and don’ts from a practical and spiritual perspective will help.

 Remnants of lunch smeared across her pants, she totes a toddler on one hip and a diaper bag big enough for a family of 12.
 She can’t remember the last time she slept through the night or went to the bathroom by herself.

 “No” is her new middle name and an empty coffee cup is a serious emergency.
 Yep, she’s parenting a toddler.
 Possibly the most physically exhausting job there is.
-And somewhere in there she’s supposed to train these little hearts toward Jesus?
+And somewhere in there she’s supposed to train that little heart toward Jesus?

 I have a post on consequences for kids.
 The post itself is full of ideas that are applicable for children about age 5-12.
 But this leaves a huge gap.
 Knowing that those early years, before age 5, are crucial to your child’s development, I wanted to offer up a few pieces of wisdom for parenting toddlers.
 Be encouraged mama, you can do this!